ABorden23/School_District_Analysis/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+District Analysis - changes to all scores by less than 0.5 percentage points (or change by less than 0.5%) - no impact to school or student count.
+Top School Ranking - no change to ranking, however Thomas High School scores did change, but by less than 1 percentage point (or changed by less than 1%) for each metric.
+Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
+Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).

 ## Resources
 Data Source: schools_complete.csv
 Data Source: students_complete.csv